BaharaJr/api-docs/docs/users/import-export/import-export.md

 ![img alt](/images/ImportingData.png)

  Upon completion of data import a message will display the status of the import.
 The logger will also display the detailed import status.
-If the import successful, data contained in the imported file will be added to the selected organization unit by downloading the template.
+If the import process is successful, data contained in the imported file will be added to the selected organization unit by downloading the template.